Is Deep Vein Thrombosis Genetic? DVT Risk Factors Explained

-Is Deep Vein Thrombosis Genetic?
+Is Deep Vein Thrombosis (DVT) Genetic?

 DVT is the medical term for a blood clot that forms in a deep vein in your body, most often in the pelvis, thigh, or lower leg.
 (If the clot breaks loose and travels through the bloodstream to the lungs, it’s called a pulmonary embolism, which is a medical emergency.)